 Developing our Sensitivity

-Dawn told me that they believe “sensitivity” starts with remembering that “not everyone is like me.”
-They reminded me that race, gender, and identity are all spectrums, shades of gray, not either/or, heads or tails.
-Sometimes, just the persistent assumption of polarity – male or female, gay or straight, black or white, disabled or abled, etc. – it is confusing, hurtful, or offensive.
+Developing sensitivity to one’s own privilege starts with remembering that “not everyone is like me.”
+Race, gender, and identity are all spectrums, shades of gray, not either/or, heads or tails.
+When we assume polarity – male or female, gay or straight, black or white, disabled or abled, etc. – it is confusing, hurtful, or offensive.
 Not to mention, inaccurate.

-- Be present to the person in front of you.
+Be present to the person in front of you.
 Listen.
 Notice when you talk over others and re-think taking up the space.

 Trust that people will ask for what they want – what they want to be called, what they want to talk about, what they want you to know.
-Please don’t assume that that different means less than or victim, or needing you to somehow rescue or protect.
+Don’t assume that different means less-than or victim, or needing you to somehow rescue or protect.